 Viewing Great White Sharks from a cage is the most famous dive in South Africa with thousands of tourists ticking this activity of their bucket list every year.
 It is not really a dive, with participants standing in a cage suspended from the side of a boat.
 The sharks are lured to the boat with bait and the massive Great Whites can often be seen from up close.

 Cage diving can be done around seal island in False Bay from Simonstown, but is seasonal with sharks only being in the area from February to September.
 Great White sharks can be seen from Gansbaai, about a 2 hour drive from Cape Town all year round.

-The Hotel Glencairn is a very convenient stay for diving in False Bay.
-Nice rooms, friendly owners and excellent location less than 100m walk from Pisces Divers.
-At about $55 (R650) for a room with a balcony and sea view you are not going to find much cheaper.
+- Mid Range – The Hotel Glencairn is a very convenient stay for diving in False Bay less than 100m walk from Pisces Divers.

 Thinking of things that can go wrong too much can put a damper on your trip, but there are obvious risks.
 Many dive locations are remote with minimal medical facilities.
 Accidents do happen, be prepared.
 World Nomads travel insurance covers travelers from most countries around the world and cover can even be organised while you are traveling.
 They specialize in covering adventure activities like diving.
 Make sure you take out the appropriate cover.
 Get a online quote in seconds.
 Have your trip, your health and your gear covered, read the small print.
 World Nomads Diving Insurance

 Disclosure: Stingy Nomads take part in the Amazon Services LLC Associates Program and other affiliate programs.
 We earn advertising fees by advertising and linking to these sites.
 If you click on the link and purchase the item, we will receive an affiliate commission at no extra cost for you.
 Thank You!